ArcBlock/abtnode-docs/src/router/install-nginx/index.md

 Of course, you can also build from source code: https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/#sources

-Remember HTTPS, gzip/unzip and other modules when building from source code:
+Remember to enable HTTPS, gzip/unzip and other modules when building from source code:

 ```nginx
 ./configure